maflcko/b-c-gui-translations-review/reviews/fr.md

         <translation>Demander de paiement à…</translation>

 ERR
-The French translation is ungrammatical; "de paiement" is incorrect.
-The correct form is "Demander un paiement à…".
-There is also a missing space before the ellipsis in French typographic conventions; it should be "à …".
+Grammatical error: should be "Demander un paiement", not "Demander de paiement".
+Also, the space before the ellipsis should be preserved as in the source.

 Correct translation:
 Demander un paiement à …